-Instruction and learning activities are provided in a classroom setting.
+Laboratory activities are an integral part of this program.
+These activities include instruction in the use of safety procedures, tools, equipment, materials, and processes related to these occupations.
+Equipment and supplies should be provided to enhance hands-on experiences for students.
 Observation and supervised work experience with children in a school laboratory and/or a community laboratory setting are an integral part of this program.
 Developmentally appropriate activities will focus on such areas as: physical development, cognitive, language and literacy development, social/emotional development, creative development and appropriate methods of guidance and classroom management in home, classroom, and center-based programs.

 The student must successfully complete the four required courses in this area of specialization.

 Students will be encouraged to participate in organizations and associated activities which are consistent with their professional goals.
 These include but are not limited to Early Childhood Association of Florida (ECAF), National Association for the Education of Young Children (NAEYC), Council for Exceptional Children (CEC), and the National School-Age Care Alliance (NSACA).

-Federal and state legislation requires the provision of accommodations for students with disabilities as identified on the secondary student's IEP or 504 plan or postsecondary student's accommodations' plan to meet individual needs and ensure equal access.
-Postsecondary students with disabilities must self-identify, present documentation, request accommodations if needed, and develop a plan with their postsecondary service provider.
+Federal and state legislation requires the provision of accommodations for students with disabilities as identified on the secondary student's Individual Educational Plan (IEP) or 504 plan or postsecondary student's accommodations' plan to meet individual needs and ensure equal access.
+Postsecondary students with disabilities must self-identify, present documentation, request accommodations if needed, and develop a plan with their counselor and/or instructors.
 Accommodations received in postsecondary education may differ from those received in secondary education.
 Accommodations change the way the student is instructed.
 Students with disabilities may need accommodations in such areas as instructional methods and materials, assignments and assessments, time demands and schedules, learning environment, assistive technology and special communication systems.
 Documentation of the accommodations requested and provided should be maintained in a confidential file.